mechanicles/mechanicles.github.io/_posts/2018-03-19-convert-an-active-record-object-into-the-fixture.md

 # }
 ```

-Then convert that object into fixture record list like this,
+Then convert that object into fixture data like this,

 ```ruby
 puts task.attributes.to_yaml